 The plan to eliminate the boll weevil, Anthonomus grandis Boheman, a native of Mexico and Central America, from the United States continues to expand into most regions of the cotton belt.
 This is certainly true in the state of Arkansas.
 The history of the boll weevil eradication program in Arkansas was previously described (Kiser, et al. 2001).
-Expansion of the eradication effort into the Northeast Ridge Zone in 2001 leaves the Northeast Delta Zone as the only region not yet involved in program activities in Arkansas.
+Expansion of the eradication effort into Eastern Poinsett in 2002 leaves Eastern Craighead and Mississippi counties as the only areas not yet involved in program activities in Arkansas.

 The Southwest Zone program was initiated in 1997 with operations under the direction of the Louisiana Boll Weevil Eradication Program.
-The Arkansas Boll Weevil Eradication Foundation (ABWEF) assumed program operations starting with the third season-long phase of the program in 2000, and continued during the fourth season-long phase in 2001.
+The Arkansas Boll Weevil Eradication Foundation (ABWEF) assumed program operations starting with the third season-long phase of the program in 2000, and continued during the fourth season-long phase in 2001 and the fifth season-long phase in 2002.
 Program operations were initiated in the Southeast Zone with the diapause phase in August 1999.
-The first season-long phase of the program began in the spring of 2000, and was followed by a second season-long phase in 2001.
-Program operations were also implemented with the diapause phase in the Central Zone in August 2000, and were followed by the first season-long phase in 2001.
+The first season-long phase of the program began in the spring of 2000, and was followed by a second season-long phase in 2001 and the third season-long phase in 2002.
+Program operations were also implemented with the diapause phase in the Central Zone in August 2000, and were followed by the first season-long phase in 2001 and the second season-long phase in 2002.
 The Northeast Ridge Zone began the program operations with the diapause phase in 2001.
-A referendum was held on November 30, 2001, to begin a fall diapause program in 2002 in the Northeast Delta Zone; that vote failed with 644 votes for the program and 414 opposed.
+The first season-long phase of the program began in the spring of 2002.
+Following a unsuccessful referendum held in November of 2001, a referendum with a modified assessment was held on February 27, 2002, to begin a fall diapause program in 2002 in the Northeast Delta Zone; this vote also failed with 628 votes for the program and 414 opposed.
 While the majority of the growers and landlords voting wanted the program, Arkansas law requires that 2/3 of the growers and landlords voting endorse the program.
-The Arkansas Boll Weevil Eradication Board of Directors has proposed a new referendum with a modified assessment to be held on February 15, 2001.
-If the referendum passes, the entire state of Arkansas will be participating in eradication.
+The Arkansas Boll Weevil Eradication Board of Directors has approved and held a new referendum with a modified assessment on December 14, 2002.
+The votes were counted on December 23, 2002; this vote also failed with 575 votes for the program and 309 opposed.
+The Arkansas Boll Weevil Eradication Board of Directors has approved and will hold a new referendum from January 27, 2003 through February 7, 2003.
+Votes will be counted on February 13, 2003, and if the referendum passes the Southeast Boll Weevil Eradication Foundation will impliment the program in the Northeast Delta Zone.
+If this referendum passes the entire state of Arkansas will be participating in eradication.